Who is a member of the assessment panel?

 When are the award rounds?

-The award rounds for the Race Equality Charter are in February and July of each year.
-Relevant deadlines for each round (i.e. intention to submit and deadline for submission) can be found on the ‘Intention to submit’ webpage.
+The award rounds for the Race Equality Charter are in March, July and November of each year.
+Relevant deadlines for each round (i.e. intention to submit and the deadline for submission) can be found on the ‘Intention to submit’ webpage.